vitreo12/omni/docs/08_buffer.md

     omnicollider MyBuffer.omni

-the `Buffer` interface will work as a regular SuperCollider Buffer.
+the `Buffer` interface will work as a regular *SuperCollider Buffer*.
 For example:

 ```c++
 s.waitForBoot({